fakharak/CrustPHP/README.md

 - Swoole enables PHP code (or OPCache code) to load in RAM as Daemon (as an Asynchronous Web and Application Server) making it ultra fast and light-weight (so it is highly suitable for high throughput Micro-services).
 Swoole also allows IoT and Game Proramming as it supports ease of Network Programing using multiple Network Protocols like MQTT, Web Sockets, TCP, HTTP 1.0 and HTTP 2.0. <br/><br/>

--Unlike, Node.js Swoole spans multiple event-lops on Multiple-processes making effective utilization of all computing (CPU) resource for higher throughput (hence, Cloud-effective).
+- Unlike, Node.js Swoole spans multiple event-lops on Multiple-processes making effective utilization of all computing (CPU) resource for higher throughput (hence, Cloud-effective).
 This makes Swoole is not limited to only one Process.
 However, it may allow single-process environment through simple Configuration settings (Array).<br/><br/>

 - Swoole's (pre-emptive) co-routine based Asynchronous Programming Model is superior to asynch/await in .NET and Node as Coroutiens avoid "maintenance complexities" associated with Asycn/Await styled concurrency.
 Swoole Architecture is inspired by Go-lang and Netty.